msw93/blog-scratch/content/blog/2-years-to-learn-japanese/index.md

 I couldn't buy a car or get my license without a translator, I couldn't understand anything in Keigo (polite Japanese speech), I couldn't understand 95 percent of what the kids were saying, I couldn't even answer the most basic questions asked by the local villagers, I would just smile and nod and walk away awkwardly.
 In hindsight, I should of もう一回ください-ed (one more time please) until they shooed me away.

 But despite this, all of my coworkers were really astounded by how hard I was studying and how fast I was progressing.
-My reading ability was quickly exceeding my listening and speaking ability.
+My reading ability was quickly improving and so was my listening and speaking ability.
 Everyone around me was impressed, except for myself.

 I felt like a 3-year-old, I couldn't express the ideas I wanted to express, I couldn't understand basic conversations between native speakers.
 If I had to say what my Japanese level was at the time, I would say my speaking and understanding level was that of a toddler, probably even worst because toddler's pronunciation and pitch accents and are really awesome.